apepiot/apepiot.github.io/research.md

 __PhD, Sorbonne Univeristé, Paris, France__
 *Infectious disease elimination using self-testing?
 Game-theoretical approach and application to the HIV epidemic.*
+(more details will be added soon)

 ### Past projects
+__Internship, IPLESP, Paris, France__
+*Evaluating the impact of hometests on the HIV epidemic of men who have sex with men in France* (more details will be added soon)

 ### Publications